Exhibition & Sponsorship

 Type: Project Upgrade

-Elettra 2.0 will replace the existing third-generation Elettra light source with a 2.4 GeV, low-emittance storage ring.
+Short description: Elettra 2.0 will replace the existing third-generation Elettra light source with a 2.4 GeV, low-emittance storage ring.
 The upgrade will expand and modernize beamline capabilities, especially in tender and hard X-rays, enabling major advances in X-ray spectroscopy, diffraction, coherent imaging, time-resolved experiments, nanotechnology, materials science, quantum materials, pharmaceuticals, and health sciences.

 Status: